cclib/cclib/doc/sphinx/data_notes.rst

 Currently, cclib parses Mulliken, Löwdin, NPA and CHELPG charges, whose respective dictionary keys are ``mulliken``, ``lowdin``, ``natural`` and ``chelpg``.

-Note that in practice these may differ somewhat from the values cclib calculates in the various calculation methods.
+In practice, these may differ somewhat from the values cclib calculates in the various `calculation methods`_.

-**Molpro**: use the ``pop`` command (see http://www.molpro.net/info/2010.1/doc/manual/node450.html)
+**Molpro**: use the ``pop`` command (see http://www.molpro.net/info/2015.1/doc/manual/node515.html).

+.. _`calculation methods`: methods.html

 atomcoords
 ----------

 The attribute ``atomcoords`` contains the atomic coordinates as taken from the output file.
 This is an array of rank 3, with a shape (n,m,3) where n is 1 for a single point calculation and >=1 for a geometry optimisation and m is the number of atoms.

 **Gaussian**: for geometry optimisations, the "Standard orientation" sections are extracted.